electricbookworks/electric-book/_docs/setup/variants.md

 To activate a variant, put its name as the `active-variant` in `settings.yml`.
 Make sure you deactivate it, for instance by commenting it out, to get your default output back.

+Note that an active variant applies to your *entire project*, not to a specific book.
+Then each book can have its own metadata, content and styles for a given project-wide variant.

 ## Variants in markdown

 If you only want certain content to display in a specific variant, wrap that content in a `if variant` tag.
 For example: